-1. The boiler may be fitted to any suitable wall with the flue passing through an outside wall or roof and discharging to atmosphere in a position permitting satisfactory removal of combustion products and providing an adequate air supply.
+- 1. The boiler may be fitted to any suitable wall with the flue passing through an outside wall or roof and discharging to atmosphere in a position permitting satisfactory removal of combustion products and providing an adequate air supply.
 The boiler should be fitted within the building unless otherwise protected by a suitable enclosure i.e. garage or outhouse.
-(The boiler may be fitted inside a cupboard - see Section 7.5).

-2. If the boiler is sited in an unheated enclosure then it is recommended that frost protection is incorporated in the control system.

-3. If the boiler is fitted in a room containing a bath or shower reference must be made to the current I.E.E.
-WIRING REGULATIONS and BUILDING
+(The boiler may be fitted inside a cupboard-see Section 7.5). - 2.
+If the boiler is sited in an unheated enclosure then it is recommended to leave the ON/OFF Selector Switch in the domestic hot water and central heating position to give frost protection. - 3.
+If the boiler is fitted in a room containing a bath or shower reference must be made to the current I.E.E.
+WIRING REGULATIONS and BUILDING REGULATIONS.

-REGULATIONS.
 If the boiler is to be fitted into a building of timber frame construction then reference must be made to the current edition of Institute of Gas Engineers Publication IGE/UP/7 (Gas Installations in Timber Framed Housing).